Our2020View/Our2020View.github.io/greatgadgets.md

 <img src="/assets/webtimer1.jpg"/>

-These work really well, and cut down on our overnight battery drain when solar, Onan, or chassis alternator power is not available to charge the coach batteries.
+These work really well, and cut down on our overnight battery drain when shore, solar, Onan, or chassis alternator power is not available to charge the coach batteries.

   <br>